ElectricGrizzly/ProgrammingPrinciplesAndPracticeUsingCPP/terms/TERMS.md

 </details>
 <details>
     <summary><strong>cout</strong></summary>
     <p>An abbreviation of character output stream.
-Character used with the output operator and cout will appear on screen.</p>
+Characters used with the output operator and cout will appear on screen.</p>
 </details>
 <details>
     <summary><strong>executable</strong></summary>